fj9/fj9.github.io/_posts/2015-11-26-Lean-Vs-Agile.md

 date:   2015-11-26 12:09:44 +0000
 categories: agile
 ---
-#What is Lean, what is Agile are they different?
+#What is Lean, what is Agile, are they different?

 This question came up on a Lean Coffee meetup that I attended this morning.